 Nominee structure enables founders to discreetly build their company

-We created a nominee company structure for three founders.
-This was because for the first few months, only one founder could be seen as actively involved in the business: as a shareholder, employee or director.
+Our clients required a nominee company structure because for the first few months, only one of the three founders could overtly be involved in the business as either a shareholder, employee or director.

 Nominee company structure: declaration of trust